TonyM1958/FoxESS-Cloud/README.md

 +  run_after: the time in hours when the charge calculation should take place.
 The default is 20 (8pm).
 If run before this time, no action will be taken
 +  efficiency: conversion factor from PV power or AC power to charge power.
 The default is 0.95 (95%)

-If annual_consumption is provided, the daily consumption is calculated by dividing by 365 and applying seasonality to decrease consumption in the summer and increase it in winter.
-The weighting can be adjusted using a list of 12 values for the months Jan, Feb, Mar etc. The sum of the list values should be 12.0.
-The default setting is:
+If annual_consumption is not provided, an estimate will be calcuated using the average of the last 7 days consumption based on the load power reported by the inverter.
+For systems with multiple inverters where CT2 is not connected, the load power may not be correct.
+For this and other cases where you want to set your consumption, annual_consumption can be provided.
+Daily consumption is calculated by dividing annual_consumption by 365 and applying seasonality that decreases consumption in the summer and increases it in winter.
+The seasonality can be adjusted by setting a list of weightings  for the months Jan, Feb, Mar etc. The sum of the weightings should be 12.0 so that the overall annual consumption is accurate.
+The seasonality settings can be viewed and updated:

 ```
 f.seasonality = [1.1, 1.1, 1.0, 1.0, 0.9, 0.9, 0.9, 0.9, 1.0, 1.0, 1.1, 1.1]
 ```

-If annual_consumption is not provided, an estimate will be calcuated from the average of the last 7 days consumption.

 Note: calls to the Solcast API for hobby accounts are very limited so repeated calls to charge_needed can exhaust the calls available, resulting in failure to get a forecast.
 It is recommended that charge_needed is scheduled to run once between 8pm and midnight to update the charging schedule.
 Running at this time gives a better view of the residual charge in the battery after charging from solar has finished for the day and peak early evening consumption is tailing off.

 ## Version Info

+0.2.8: added max and min attributes to get_report().
+Adjusted model parsing / inverter charge power<br>
-0.2.8: added charge_needed() and merged solcast forcast<br>
+0.2.3: added charge_needed() and solcast forcast<br>